Agent mining

-Agent mining is an interdisciplinary area that synergizes multiagent systems with data mining and machine learning.
+Agent mining is a research field that combines two areas of computer science: multiagent systems and data mining.
+It explores how intelligent computer agents can work together to discover, analyze, and learn from large amounts of data more effectively than traditional methods.

+Historical context

-The interaction and integration between multiagent systems and data mining have a long history.
+The interaction and the integration between multiagent systems and data mining have a long history.
 The very early work on agent mining focused on agent-based knowledge discovery, agent-based distributed data mining, and agent-based distributed machine learning, and using data mining to enhance agent intelligence.

 The International Workshop on Agents and Data Mining Interaction has been held for more than 10 times, co-located with the International Conference on Autonomous Agents and Multi-Agent Systems.
 Several proceedings are available from Springer Lecture Notes in Computer Science.